kukas/fb_messages_search/README.md

 In the **Download Your Information** page you may click **Deselect All** in the **Your Information** list and select **Messages** only.
 Finally change the **Format** to **JSON** and click **Create File**.

 After some time you will get an email with the information that your export is ready.
 After that head to the **Download Your Information** page again and download the data in **Available Copies** section.
 You will get a zip file named `facebook-yourusername.zip`, in it there will be subfolders with `.json` files.
-Those are your chat histories you can drag-and-drop into this application.
+Those are your chat histories you can view in the application.

+## Loading your data in the application

+Copy the `message_*.json` files into the `static/` subdirectory.
+The application will load the messages from there.